elovalo/elovalo/README.md

 ## License

-Coming soon.
-We are moving to GPLv3 for software and Creative Commons Attribution-ShareAlike for hardware.
-More details are coming later.
-In meantime, you must ask us before using or making derivate works based on this.
+We use GPLv3 for software.
+Create Commons Attribution-ShareAlike is used for hardware and accompanying documentation.
+See LICENSE files for more details.

+If you create a derivative, please let us know.
+It would be interesting to hear what you are doing.